 Evidence review: What are the links between power, economic growth and job creation?

-- A rigorous commercial approach to investing designed to generate returns for CDC is an important gauge of our other objective, to contribute to long-term sustainable business growth and job creation.
+- A rigorous commercial approach to investing designed to generate returns is an important gauge of our other objective, to contribute to long-term sustainable business growth and job creation.
 Studies from other investors with dual purpose missions such as the IFC demonstrate that there is a positive correlation between investments that generate good financial returns and those that create employment and broader development benefits.

 - To be sustainable in the long term a business must be run profitably and responsibly.
 Profits enable companies to invest in training, research and development and expansion, as well as ensuring that they can withstand shocks.
 Our team uses its skills and commercial judgement to direct capital to those businesses and opportunities that it believes are managed with the same objectives – to achieve profit in a responsible manner.